Chef's Quick Tip: Blan Manje - NewsBreak

 Chef's Quick Tip: Blan Manje

-This week, Chef Darline Deorcely of Chef Liline LLC . of Stamford, shows Tina Redwine how to make make the Haitian dessert called Blan Manje.
+This week, Chef Darline Dorcely of Chef Liline LLC . of Stamford, shows Tina Redwine how to make make the Haitian dessert called Blan Manje.

-This week, Chef Darline Deorcely of Chef Liline LLC . of Stamford, shows Tina Redwine how to make make the Haitian dessert called Blan Manje.
+This week, Chef Darline Dorcely of Chef Liline LLC . of Stamford, shows Tina Redwine how to make make the Haitian dessert called Blan Manje.

 News 12 Networks is the tri-state areas leader in hyperlocal news, weather, traffic, politics, investigative and more, delivering 24/7 award-winning coverage throughout New York, New Jersey, and Connecticut; plus at news12.com and on the news 12 mobile app.https://news12.com